 The basic tips on these pages will get you enough gold to buy the stuff you need.
 To buy the stuff you want you may need more, a lot more.
 That’s why we recommend gold guides.
 There’s a ton of info in them that will make you a ton more gold.

-The Tycoon addon will do a lot of the research work for you.
+The Zygor addon will do a lot of the research work for you.
 Want to know what’s selling well so that you can run over and grab some?
-Tycoon will tell you.
 Want to know what you should buy out and resell?
-Tycoon will tell you.
+Zygor will tell you.
+And more.
 It makes the job of accumulating massive amounts of gold much easier.
-Get yours here.